The alternative drivetrains of the future

 The electrification of vehicles of the future is becoming more important and fosters the development of the total system of electric mobility.
 This system connects electric vehicles – ranging from plug-in hybrids (PHEV) and range-extender vehicles (REEV) to battery-electric vehicles (BEV) and fuel cell vehicles (FCEV) – with the power system and the traffic system, thus enhancing future mobility and additionally the power system.

 VDA Initiative: Coordination Office of the Electric Mobility Industry Commitee

-The Coordination Office of the Electric Mobility Industry Commitee represents the interests of the automotive industry in various committees and political decision making processes.
-It is engaged in the National Platform of Electric Mobility to develop Germany into becoming the lead supplier and lead market for electric mobility by 2020 using a systematic and market-oriented approach.
+The Coordination Office of the Electric Mobility Industry Commitee represents the interests of the automotive industry in various committees and political decision making processes and is committed to support a climate-friendly mobility.

 Political and technical questions and issues are discussed by the Electric Mobility Working Group and the Energy Storage Working Group and collective approaches are developed.

 In cooperation with other associations, it organizes and coordinates events to document the achievements of the automotive industry and its partners in the field of electric mobility and is always in dialogue with politics and business.